Shasta Lake Information May 25, 2023

 Courtesy docks are at all ramps.
 Call the Shasta Lake Ranger Station for up to date information regarding current ramp information (530) 275-1587

-There is a daily Recreation Use Fee for boat ramps of $15.00 per vehicle or $20 for patio/houseboats (30 feet or longer).
-There are buoys in place to mark a safe boating lane around the bridge construction near Antlers ramp.
-Centimudi, Packers Bay, and Antlers have accessible loading platforms.
+There is a daily Recreation Use Fee for boat ramps of $17.00 per vehicle or $25 for patio/houseboats (30 feet or longer) Centimudi, Packers Bay, and Antlers have accessible loading platforms.
 Season Passes are available through Shasta Recreation Company at 530-275-8113 or through their website: https://www.shastatrinitycamping.com/

 Marinas: Antlers Resort and Marina, Bridge Bay Resort, Digger Bay, Holiday Harbor, Jones Valley Resort, Shasta Marina at Packers Bay, and Silverthorn Resort.